We create solutions for social organisations to help them scale their impact through knowledge sharing

 The Open Knowledge Framework is a modular, configurable technical system to help teams to capture knowledge and data and share learnings with others.

-Virtual Capacity Building is a service to help partners design, pilot and execute their capacity building and training programs through blended and virtual means.
+Learning Experiences is a service to help partners design, pilot and execute their capacity building and training programs through blended and virtual means.

 The Ooloi team has been a breeze to work with on two of our projects that used the Open Knowledge Framework.
 Right from conceptualisation to handover, they have been diligent, responsive and very easy to collaborate with.
 This might be attributed to the fact that their prior research experience allows them a deep understanding of how researchers might use OKF, and the possible bottlenecks in research documentation.
 They have been very involved in understanding platform usability issues faced by our distributed research teams and have been proactive (and sometimes insistent!) about solutioning and resolving them.